ManishaM091/Excel_Netflix_EDA/README.md

-# Netflix Content Analysis
+# Netflix Content Analysis Project

 ## Overview

 This project analyzes the Netflix Titles dataset to uncover insights into the content available on Netflix.
 The dataset includes various attributes such as title type, director, cast, country of production, release year, rating, duration, genres, and a brief description.

 ## Dataset

 The Netflix Titles dataset is a comprehensive compilation of movies and TV shows available on Netflix.
-The dataset contains 8809 entries and 12 columns:
+The dataset contains the following columns:
 - `show_id`: A unique identifier for each title.
 - `type`: The category of the title (Movie or TV Show).
 - `title`: The name of the movie or TV show.